snapframework/snap-website/blogdata/content/2011/07/20/snap-0.5.2-released.md

 ## Functions added

-  - Added a function to `Snap.Types`:
+Added a function to `Snap.Types`:

 ~~~~~~ {.haskell}
 terminateConnection :: (Exception e, MonadCatchIO m) => e -> m a
 ~~~~~~

+This function causes the HTTP connection to be immediately terminated.
+The exception generated is not catchable.

 ## Dependency changes